Frequently Asked Questions

 For errors not prevented by the type system, it's helpful to know what exact queries were made, and with what variables.
 Apollo Studio is a tool that does exactly this.
 It can help discover and reproduce errors by showing the exact conditions in which the error occurred.

-You have decided to use GraphQL in production.
+You've decided to use GraphQL in production.
 You don't want to immediately refactor the APIs or apps.
 You want to move a single feature over to GraphQL to learn how to use it and monitor it in production.

 As with any large change, the adoption of GraphQL should be incremental.
 GraphQL allows teams to leave existing services as they are and build convenient gateways on top of them.